How does online shopping affect offline price sensitivity?: Introduction

-In sum, our paper makes two main contributions to the literature.
-First, from a substantive perspective, we contribute to the literature on price sensitivity and multichannel retailing by identifying a new determinant of offline price sensitivity: the adoption of online shopping.
-We demonstrate that consumers become more price-sensitive in the offline channel after adopting online shopping.
-This finding is important and distinct from previous research, which has mainly focused on cross-sectional or within-household comparisons of price sensitivity between online and offline settings \citep{degeratu2000consumer, chu2008research, chu2010empirical}.
-Second, from a managerial perspective, our counterfactual simulations suggest that incorporating the online adoption effects into price elasticity measurements and subsequent price optimization can significantly improve retailer profits.
-Overall, these findings highlight the importance of correctly accounting for cross-channel spillovers in retailers' marketing decisions.
+Our paper contributes to the broad literature on online-offline retailing and pricing.
+From a substantive perspective, we contribute to the literature on price sensitivity and multichannel retailing by identifying a new determinant of offline price sensitivity: the adoption of online shopping.
+We demonstrate that consumers become more price-sensitive in a retailer's physical stores after adopting that retailer's online channels for shopping.
+This finding is important and distinct from previous research, which has mainly focused on cross-sectional or within-household comparisons of price sensitivity between online and offline settings.
+From a managerial perspective, our findings have implications for firms' pricing strategies and profitability, emphasizing the need for multichannel retailers to account for the online adoption effect (i.e., heightened offline price sensitivity when consumers adopt a retailer's online channels) in their pricing decisions.